heph2/saturn/README.md

         saturn [-fetch] <anime> -down <ID,ID>

-- For downloadind with a range of episodes (eg: from episode with ID 1 to 6) Use a dash-separated input
+- For downloading with a range of episodes (eg: from episode with ID 1 to 6) Use a dash-separated input

         saturn [-fetch] <anime> -down <ID-ID>

+- For streaming an episode (or episodes) use -stream flag

+        saturn [-fetch] <anime> -stream <ID>

 _Example of Usage:_